HedvigS/personal-cookbook/R/cldf_for_dummies.md

 Data Format (CLDF) for researchers who want to use the data sets for analysis, comparison or plotting.
 CLDF is a way of organizing language data, in particular data sets with many different languages in it.
-The basic organisation is a set of csv-sheets (languages.csv, forms.csv etc).
+The basic organisation is a set of tables, usually in csv-sheets (languages.csv, forms.csv etc).
 These documents are linked to each other in a specific way which makes it possible to combine them into an interlinked database.
 The files are all governed by standards, there are sanity-checks to make sure all lines up right.
-Because they are just plain csv-sheets they can easily be read in by most data analysis software programs like python, R, julia etc or just regular spreadsheet programs like LibreOffice or Microsoft Excel.
+Because they are often just plain csv-sheets they can easily be read in by most data analysis software programs like python, R, julia etc or just regular spreadsheet programs like LibreOffice or Microsoft Excel.
 It is not necessary to use FileMakerPro, Microsoft